airbytehq/airbyte/docs/integrations/sources/fulcrum.md

 # Fulcrum
 Airbyte connector for Fulcrum would enable seamless data extraction from the Fulcrum platform, allowing users to sync survey and field data with their data warehouses or other applications.
-This connector would facilitate automated, scheduled transfers of structured data, improving analytics, reporting, and decision-making processes by integrating Fulcrum&#39;s powerful field data collection capabilities with a broader data ecosystem.
+This connector would facilitate automated, scheduled transfers of structured data, improving analytics, reporting, and decision-making processes by integrating Fulcrum's powerful field data collection capabilities with a broader data ecosystem.

 ## Configuration